openidAuthentication

 Authentication is the process of verifying the identity of an agent.
-To access private data on Solid Pods, you must authenticate as a user/agent who has been granted appropriate access to that data.
+To access private data, you must authenticate as an agent who has been granted appropriate access to that data.

-Solid authentication is based on the Solid-OIDC specification.
-Solid-OIDC builds upon the OpenID Connect standards, which itself builds on the OAuth 2.0 authorization framework.
+Solid authentication is based on the Solid-OIDCarrow-up-right specification.
+Solid-OIDCarrow-up-right builds upon the OpenID Connectarrow-up-right standards, which itself builds on the OAuth 2.0arrow-up-right authorization framework.

 1. The application starts the login process by sending the user to the user’s Solid Identity Provider.